Young people, mental health and child psychotherapy

 Recently I was asked a question I thought I knew the answer to but rather than take my time to respond, I felt under pressure and hurried.
 That’s when I realised that I’d been rushed pretty much all my life, and as a consequence, I feel fake.
 I have learned what to say to scrape through and to fit in - but I have never developed the skill to work things out for myself.
 Most of my conversation then, feels like it’s not really me.
 When I was younger, I used to take my time to think things through, but it was so hard.
 By the time I knew what I wanted to say, my teacher had moved on and people weren’t interested in my response any more.

-I want people to know then, that this is what school has been like for me – being rushed and having to please and copy others, so that no-one will discover that I feel different and more lost and confused with each day.
+I want people to know what growing up has been like for me – being rushed and having to please and copy others, so that no-one will discover that I feel different and more lost and confused with each day.
 I don’t want to risk feeling stupid by saying I don’t understand, but I am becoming more anxious and depressed because I don’t have the confidence to face people.
-It’s not that my school is bad, I think my teachers want to help me, but they look like they are being rushed too.

 Maybe if we could all have more time to work things out, we could develop the confidence to answer more authentically but we would also learn to ask the right questions, questions which would help us understand the world and our place in it.

 Do you suffer from depression or anxiety?
 Young people who have experienced these have come up with some strategies which helped them - they have shared their thoughts so that other young people can benefit from them.
 You can add your own comments at the bottom of the news page.

 This CBBC film uses creative expression to describe the experience of young people who care for their parents: